Ecommerce sector is growing but offline challenges hinder further growth

 Data presented by leading local operators at the recent eCommerce Africa 2016 conference indicates that the appetite in the market is healthy, even though ecommerce accounts for only R6 billion, which is approximately 0.8% of total retail spend.

 According to Dirk Hoogduijn, CEO of online fashion website, Spree, the slow adoption is more of an offline ecommerce problem than online.
 “The underlying reason that ecommerce is not growing as fast as it should be in SA is not due to the online experience.
-Retail is over developed in SA, and it’s not helping ecommerce.
+Retail is overdeveloped in SA, and it’s not helping ecommerce.
 The consumer doesn’t have the urgency to go online.”

 South Africa’s retail density, calculated by metres of retail floor space per 1000 inhabitants in a country, is listed as second after the United Arab Emirates, a nation that is obsessed with shopping malls.
 There are 32 shopping malls per million inhabitants, ranking South Africa third worldwide after Australia and New Zealand.

 “The ecommerce user experience is fantastic, but the offline experience is not good enough,” says Hooijdink.
 80% of the questions his company gets are related to offline customer experience.
-Very few people complain about the design of a website compared to people who complain about not receiving a product on time after purchasing online.
+Very few people complain about the design of a website compared to people who complain about not receiving a product on time after purchasing it online.

 Ipsos recorded that South Africans bought R28.8 billion worth of online goods in 2015, with R9.5 billion spent outside the country.